xiaoyushawxia/lab1-template/README.md

 Write your answers to the following questions in `task3/Answers.md`:

 **3.1.** What creational pattern is being used in `CloudServer`?
 Is it correctly implemented?
 Why or Why not?
 Could you implement it differently?
-Justify accordingly.
+Justify accordingly with sufficient explanations.

 **3.2** Not all Factories must create visual objects.
 What might you use a Factory to create?
 Why?
 Find a real-world example and explain why it is correct using it there.
 Your answer your have at least 500 words _without_ the code snippet.